kwangloc/food-ordering-web-app/README.md

 # Food ordering web app (backend)

-Lightweight Express + TypeScript backend for a food-ordering application used for a semester project.
+Lightweight Express + TypeScript backend for a food-ordering application.
 It exposes REST endpoints for restaurants, users, orders, promotions and reviews, and includes development helpers for Stripe webhook testing and local development.

 ## Table of contents
 - [Features](#features)